Categories

 This was surprisingly awkward early on, as Mika and Yuu was a styles clash and they took a while to get on the same page.
 To be honest they both need to work on their improvisation, as when things went a little off they didn’t cover very well and ended up drawing more attention to what should have been small, barely noticeable mistakes.

 And it was all on point from there on.
 Chihiro vs Yuu was just a splendid spectacle of them trying to shoulder tackle each other into oblivion, and the next go around for Iwata and Yuu they concentrated on strikes and found a rhythm to great effect.
 This became really good after the awkward start.
-Really awesome to see Minami getting this kind of opportunity too.
-The champs eventually pinned Minami to win this non-title affair.
+Really awesome to see Manami getting this kind of opportunity too.
+The champs eventually pinned Manami to win this non-title affair.

 It’s impressive the level of show Sendai Girls was able to put on overall even with their legend missing (Meiko was absent from the show due to traveling to Europe), and a treat to see them out in their home area.
 Would love to go out there again.